Equal Pay for Similar Work

+\textbf{Step 2:} Step 1 implies the only remaining possible core outcomes in which firms do not completely segregate involves each firm hiring both groups of workers, i.e. there exist sets $V^1_A, V^2_A, V^1_B, V^2_B$ with positive Lebesgue measure such that $f^1_A(v)>0$ for all $v\in V^1_A,$ $f^2_A(v)>0$ for all $v\in V^2_A,$ $f^1_B(v)>0$ for all $v\in V^1_B,$ and $f^2_B(v)>0$ for all $v\in V^2_B$.
 Suppose for contradiction that there exists such a non-segregation core outcome $O$.
 We have argued that in any such core outcome, each firm $i\in\{1,2\}$ must pay a common wage $w_i$ to almost every worker it hires.
 Without loss of generality, let $w_1\leq w_2$.
 We first claim that, if $w_1< w_2$:

 \begin{enumerate}